 This long-time Texas Celtic favorite can be found at the Elven Hill Stage.

-|CLEGHORN is a Texas Celtic rock band featuring the father and son team of John Cleghorn (vocals, guitars) and Dylan Cleghorn (fiddle, didgeridoo, vocals) with the rock solid rhythm of Mike Griffin (bass) and Paul Muller (drums).
-CLEGHORN music mixes original songwriting with blazing traditional Celtic fiddle tunes.
+|Texas Rock band CLEGHORN features the father and son team of John Cleghorn (vocals, guitars) and Dylan Cleghorn (fiddle, didgeridoo, vocals) with the rock-solid rhythm of Mike Griffin (bass) and the backbeat of Paul Muller (drums).
+CLEGHORN music mixes original Rock-n-Roll songwriting with blazing traditional Celtic fiddle tunes.
 CLEGHORN has performed for enthusiastic audiences and stirred up festivals all over the nation with their unique brand of Celtic rock. |

-|Constant Billy - Saturday only|
+|Constant Billy - Sunday Only|

-|"Constant Billy, one of Houston's longest-standing and continuously-performing acts, preserves the tradition of timeless Celtic music deep in the heart of Texas.
+|Constant Billy, one of Houston's longest-standing and continuously-performing acts, preserves the tradition of timeless Celtic music deep in the heart of Texas.
 Their lively reels and jigs keep audiences toe tapping, hand clapping and hollering for more.
-But it is their songs – Irish, Scottish and English ballads and their own, self-penned originals that define them and their performances.
+But it is their songs – Irish, Scottish and English ballads and their own, self-penned originals – that define them and their performances.
 The trio – Emily Standish, Bill Galbraith and David Randall – manage to combine energy, precision and fun in a way that encourages audiences to join them in song.|

 "Dedicated members of the Houston music community, Emily and Bill share their extensive knowledge of Celtic music as co-hosts on KPFT’S Irish Aires radio program.
 So, grab a pint and sing along to the rollicking melodies of Constant Billy!"